matteocorti/check_ssl_cert/README.md

       --no_tls1                    disable TLS version 1
       --no_tls1_1                  disable TLS version 1.1
       --no_tls1_2                  disable TLS version 1.2
+      --no_tls1_3                  disable TLS version 1.3
+   -N,--host-cn                    match CN with the host name
+      --ocsp-critical hours        minimum number of hours an OCSP response has to be valid to issue a critical status
+      --ocsp-warning hours         minimum number of hours an OCSP response has to be valid to issue a warning status
-   -N,--host-cn                    match CN with the host name -o,--org org                    pattern to match the organization of the certificate
+   -o,--org org                    pattern to match the organization of the certificate
       --openssl path               path of the openssl binary to be used -p,--port port                  TCP port